nekkon/angular-cli-library/README.md

 * Serving multiple apps at the same time
 * Production build of multiple apps (with AOT)
-* Shared Library of components/modules ( can be used by each app )
+* Shared Library of components/modules ( can be shared between each app with `@shared/` )
-* Shared assets folder and polyfills. ( can be used by each app )
+* Shared assets folder and polyfills. ( can be shared between each app )
-* Shared SCSS. ( can be used by each app )
+* Shared SCSS. ( can be shared between each app )
 * lazy loading of modules
 * Custom commands to make your life easier
 * and everything else you would normally be able to do with an app generated with ng new.